PhD Programme in Experimental Medicine

 Governing Bodies

-The PhD Programme Coordinator is usually a full professor, but he can be also an associate professor in case of unavailability of full professors.
-The Coordinator holds office for three years.
+The PhD Programme Director is usually a full professor, but can be also an associate professor in case of unavailability of full professors.
+The Director holds office for three years.

 The PhD Board consists of full/associate/assistant professors, first researchers and research managers (or equivalent titles) of public bodies, as well as highly qualified experts even if not possessing the above-mentioned titles.